ringlej/ptxdist/doc/faq.rst

 I get the error “ptxdist: archives: command not found”
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Question:
-  I have created a path for my source archives and try to make PTXdist
+  I have set a path for my source archives in ``ptxdist setup``.
-  use it.
   But whenever I run PTXdist now it fails with the following error
   message::

       /usr/local/bin/ptxdist: archives: command not found

 Answer:
-  In this case the path was ``$HOME/source archives`` which includes a
+  This happens if your source download path contains whitespace, e.g
-  whitespace in the name of the directory to store the source archives in.
+  ``$HOME/source archives``.
   Handling directory or filenames with whitespaces in applications isn’t
   trivial and also PTXdist suffers all over the place from this issue.
 The
-  only solution is to avoid whitespaces in paths and filenames.
+  only solution is to avoid whitespace in paths and filenames.

 I have adapted my own rule file’s targetinstall stage, but PTXdist does not install the files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Answer:
-  Check if the closing ``@$(call install_finish, [...])`` is present at the end of the targetinsall stage.
+  Check if the closing ``@$(call install_finish, [...])`` is present at the end of the *targetinstall* stage.
 If not, PTXdist will not complete this stage.